Gigi Hadid Defends Her Love Life After Sharing Another Zayn Pic

 Twitter user Modelior hit back at Hadid with this since-deleted tweet.
 "Practice how to walk properly instead of having a new bf every 2 weeks," the user snapped.

-Hadid, who dated Joe Jonas and Cody Simpson prior to linking up with Malik, caught wind of the taunt and responded with a defense of her love life.
+Hadid, who dated Joe Jonas and Cody Simpson prior to linking up with Malik, caught wind of the taunt and responded with a defence of her love life.

 Advertisement